simonoakesepimorphics/spring-plugin-example/doc/spring-boot-plugin-dev.md

 * The core implementation returns a default greeting addressed to the specified name.
 * A "language plugin" interface defines a method for selecting the greeting format for the specified language.
 * If a language plugin implementation is present in the application context and the language is specified, the greeting controller uses a greeting format obtained from the language plugin instead of the default format.
-* The language plugin contains an implementation which reads the greeting format for each language from an embedded JSON resource.
+* The language plugin library contains an implementation which reads the greeting format for each language from an embedded JSON resource.
-* The language plugin introduces a dependency on the [Jackson](https://github.com/FasterXML/jackson) library for JSON deserialization.
+* The language plugin library introduces a dependency on the [Jackson](https://github.com/FasterXML/jackson) library for JSON deserialization.

 We define the plugin behaviour as a Kotlin interface in the core application ([LanguagePlugin](https://github.com/simonoakesepimorphics/spring-plugin-example/blob/main/greeting-core/src/main/kotlin/com/epimorphics/greeting/LanguagePlugin.kt)), and the plugin library provides an implementation of that interface ([JsonLanguagePlugin](https://github.com/simonoakesepimorphics/spring-plugin-example/blob/main/greeting-language-plugin/src/main/kotlin/com/epimorphics/greeting/JsonLanguagePlugin.kt)).